 Toggl Plan Pricing

-For individual users, the free plan comes with unlimited Plan Timelines and Task Boards.
+For individual users, the free plan comes with unlimited Project Timelines and Task Boards.

 Paid plans have a 14-day free trial and start at $9 per user per month.
 With the paid plans, you can also create unlimited team timelines.
 Plus, you can manage recurring tasks, get time tracking, and give role-based access control.